Bulgarian Cup

 The Bulgarian Cup (Купа на България) is a Bulgarian annual football competition.
 It is the country's main cup competition and all officially registered Bulgarian football teams take part in it.

 The tournament's format is single-elimination, with all matches being one-legged, except the semi-finals.
-The competition's winner gets the right to take part in the UEFA Europa Conference League.
+The competition's winner gets the right to take part in the UEFA Europa League.
 If the winner has already secured a place through the Bulgarian A Professional Football Group, the team that has come fourth in the championship substitutes it.

-The competition has been dominated by Sofia-based teams.
-The Sofia teams have won together a total number of 65 titles.
-The three most successful teams are Levski Sofia (26 cups), CSKA Sofia (21 cups) and Slavia Sofia (8 cups).
-The current cup holders are Levski Sofia, who beat CSKA Sofia 1–0 in the 2022 final.
+The competition has been dominated by Sofia-based clubs.
+They have won together a total number of 65 titles.
+The three most successful clubs are Levski Sofia (26 cups), CSKA Sofia (21 cups) and Slavia Sofia (8 cups).
+The current cup holders are Ludogorets Razgrad, who beat CSKA Sofia 1–0 in the 2025 final.

 Format

 The Bulgarian Cup tournament is divided in two phases - the qualification phase and the final phase.